micahfajardo/EDA_UCI-HCV-dataset/README.md

-# HCV Patient Data Analysis: Liver Disease Progression Study
+# EDA HCV Patient Data Analysis

 ## 📋 Project Overview
 This project explores clinical patient data to validate the non-invasive staging of Hepatitis C Virus (HCV) related liver disease progression.
 By performing Exploratory Data Analysis (EDA) and inferential statistics, I identified the biochemical markers that characterize the transition from healthy states to Hepatitis, Fibrosis, and Cirrhosis.